westerndigitalcorporation/swerv-ISS/README.md

 In the second example, the program test1 is first loaded into the simulated memory.
-In interactive mode the user can issue commands to control the execution of the target progam and to set/examine the registers and memory location of the simulated system.
+In interactive mode the user can issue commands to control the execution of the target program and to set/examine the registers and memory location of the simulated system.
 The help command will produce a list of all available interactive commands.
 The "help x" command will produce information about command x.

 Here's the output of the "help" command:

-    help [<comand>]
+    help [<command>]
       Print help for given command or for all commands if no command given.

     run